 - I’m sorry to say that I knew that three-time Emmy winner (not for this one) Rob Corddry, who plays outspoken “Jeremy,” wouldn’t live up to his even more over-the-top work in “Harold & Kumar Escape from Guantanamo Bay” (click here for my review), but he’s hysterical here and comes up with a neat way to use the 3-D machine.
 Corddry looks as if he’d be funny in just about any role and he certainly pulls his weight here.
 He’s also been in “Hot Tub Time Machine” and won his Emmys and two nominations as a writer for “Childrens Hospital.”

 - Finally, I have to say the actor I enjoyed most is Courtney B. Vance, who plays “Walter Davis.”
-The staff has to convince Vance that he should sign a big contract with them.
+In order for the company to survive, the staff must convince Vance that he should sign a big contract with them.
 The party – and a shower of cocaine accidentally shot through a snow machine – proves the tipping point.
 Vance, who is best known to me for his work on TV’s “Law & Order: Criminal Intent” (click here for my look at the franchise), does a workmanlike job here and I’m glad he’s in such a supporting role – because he, like Bateman, is no headliner.
 Still, Vance does a great job going from staid, straight-laced executive to swinging-from-the-rafters party guy.
 He never underplays it; nor does he overplay it.
 Good work, Courtney.
 He’s also been in “The Preacher’s Wife” and “Space Cowboys,” along with an extensive resume on TV.
 I liked him best as “Seaman Jones” on “The Hunt for Red October” (click here for my review).

 What woulda, coulda, shoulda have happened is that “Office Christmas Party” not be an ensemble comedy.
 I call it that because despite Bateman being at the top of the cast and the film’s focus, it is as much others’ stories as it is his vehicle.
 So, what was needed was a stronger comedic presence … almost, let’s say, as defining and over-the-top as Ryan Reynolds is as “Deadpool.”
 That way, “Office Christmas Party” could have played out with a strong lead as identification for the film.